Fatcatcreate/Delta-PINN-Heat-Solver/README.md

-# Technical Report: Solving the 3D Heat Equation with Physics-Informed Neural Networks
+# Solving the 3D Heat Equation with Physics-Informed Neural Networks

 ## Abstract